 In time you’ll develop your own process for taking dank pics.
 Enjoy the journey.

 Keep moving your lights around between shots to change the lighting on your vape pen.
 Rotate your bong a little after each picture.
 Slide all the faders and push all the buttons on your new editing app.
 Don’t be afraid to experiment.
-It’s the best way to find out what works for you!
+It’s the best way to find out what works for you as a marijuana photographer!

 I can’t wait to see all the amazing canna-pics you’re going to take!
 Some of my work is on Instagram @canna_tography | tag me so I can see what you’ve created!